 Some offices do, particularly in Europe, Australia, and parts of Asia.
 You receive a packet of materials (10-30 pages), analyze for about an hour, then present your findings.
 Check with your recruiter about your specific office.

 Typically two rounds: first round with 2 interviews and final round with 2-3 interviews.
 Some offices add a third round for senior hires.
-Each interview is about 45 minutes split between case and fit.
+Each interview runs 25-35 minutes of case plus 10-15 minutes of fit questions.

 Pymetrics consists of short cognitive games measuring traits like attention, risk tolerance, and decision-making.
 It takes about 25 minutes.
 Unlike Casey, pymetrics cannot be directly practiced; being well-rested and focused is your best preparation.